badmanlawl/simple-calculator/README.md

 # Simple calculator
- Calculator made with plain JavaScript
+This calculator was built with HTML, CSS and JavaScript for the purpose of learning how to use JavaScript and Git/GitHub.